 That Council approve remuneration to Livestock Valuers in the amount of \$50.00 per application plus mileage; and p.
 93 c.
-Staff Report C003-23 submitted by the Manager of Legislative Services, re: 2022 Municipal Election.
+Staff Report C003-23 submitted by the Manager of Legislative Services, re: Canine Control By-law, re: 2022 Municipal Election.